Effective Date: May 2, 2022

 Our services are not designed for children under 13.
 If we discover that a child under 13 has provided us with personal information, we will delete such information from our systems.

 Special Information for California Consumers

 California residents may request a list of certain third parties to which we have disclosed personal information about you for their own direct marketing purposes.
 You may make one request per calendar year.
 In your request, please attest to the fact that you are a California resident.
 You may request this information in writing by contacting us at: firstname.lastname@example.org.

 If you have questions about the privacy aspects of our services or would like to make a complaint, please contact us at email@example.com.

 This Policy is current as of the Effective Date set forth above.
 We may change this Policy from time to time, so please be sure to check back periodically.
 We will post any changes to this Policy on our Site.
 If we make any changes to this Policy that materially affect our practices with regard to the personal information we have previously collected from you, we will endeavor to provide you with notice in advance of such change by highlighting the change on our Site.

 IMPORTANT ADDITIONAL INFORMATION FOR CALIFORNIA RESIDENTS

-This document provides information for California residents, as required under California privacy laws, including the California Consumer Privacy Act (“CCPA”).
+This document provides information for California residents, as required under California privacy laws, including the California Consumer Privacy Act, as amended (“CCPA”).
 California privacy laws require that we provide California residents information about how we use their personal information, whether collected online or offline, and this document is intended to satisfy that requirement.